Life Case Stories in

-These cases simply state the real story - what happened with me and what was the result.
-No claim is made that these are the best practices.
-They worked for me.
-It is for you to debate for yourself and decide your own strategies.
+These cases simply state the real story - what happened with me and what was the result:

 How a relatively inexperienced team sitting on the bench (unassigned developers who have no live projects and are waiting for new projects/ orders to arrive) gave birth to a Centre of Excellence of an emerging technology.
 This is my real story of getting extra-ordinary performance from ordinary people.